chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

   - Bad choice is when the prediction and actual differs by large

-  - Rec 1 \> rec2
+  - recommendation 1 \> rec2

-  - Rec 3 is not as bad as rec 2, but if we only look at abs error, R1 and R3 performs the same.
+  - recommendation 3 is not as bad as recommendation 2, but if we only look at abs error, R1 and R3 performs the same.
 BUT if we have an extreme error, (a1-p1)
     \>4 this will impact the error bc we square it